-WASHINGTON, DC 20549 FORM 10-Q ☑ QUARTERLY REPORT F PURSUANT TO SECT FION 13 OR 15(d) OF THE SECUE RITIES EXCHANGE ACT OF 1934 For the e quarterly period ended September r 30, 2024 OR ☐ TRANSITION REPORT Γ PURSUANT TO SEC TION 13 OR 15(d) OF THE SECUI RITIES EXCHANGE ACT OF 1934 Commission File Number: 001-367 29 freshpet RESHPET, IN Name of Registrant as Specified in its (State Delaware or other jurisdiction of 20-1884894 (I.R.S.
-Employer incorpo oration or organization) Identification No.) Tloor, Bedminster, New J principal executive offices) Jersey 07921 (Zip Code) lephone number, including area codes registered pursuant to Section 12(b) Title of each class Trading Symbol Name of each exchange on which registered Common S tock FRPT NASDAQ Global Market oreceding 12 months (or for such sho Yes ⊠ No □ Indicate by check mark whether rter period that the registrant the registrant has submitted t was required to file such reports), and (2) electronically, every Interactive Data File on 13 or 15(d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past 90 days.
-The required to be submitted pursuant to Rule 405 of Regulation S-T (required to submit such files).
-Yes No excelerated filer, a smaller reporting company, or an emerging growth and "emerging growth company" in Rule 12b-2 of the Exchange Act Large accelerated filer Non-accelerated filer ⊠ □ Accelerated filer Smaller reporting company financial accounting standards provid • • extended transition period for complying with any new or revised Indicate by check mark whether . , pany (as defined in Rule 12b-2 of the Exch nange Act).
-Yes □ No ⊠
+WASHINGTON, DC 20549

+FORM 10-Q

+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2024

+OR

+П TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number: 001-36729

+FRESHPET, INC.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+400 Plaza Drive, 1st Floor, Secaucus, New Jersey (Address of principal executive offices)

+20-1884894 (I.R.S.
+Employer Identification No.)

+07094 (Zip Code)

+Registrant's telephone number, including area code: (201) 520-4000

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of each exchange on which registered Common Stock FRPT NASDAQ Global Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the registrant has submitted electronically, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes  No 🗖

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X

+Non-accelerated filer

+Emerging growth company

+Accelerated filer Smaller reporting company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of May 2, 2024 the registrant had 48,431,049 shares of common stock, \$0.001 par value per share, outstanding

-Part I. Financial Information Item 1.
-Financial Statements (Unaudited) 5 5 5
+Part I. Financial Information

-Item 1 Financial Statements (Linaudited) 5 5

-item 1.
-Financial Statements (Orlaudited) 5

-Condensed Consolidated Balance Sheets

-Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) 6

-Condensed Consolidated Statements of Changes in Stockholders' Equity 7

-Condensed Consolidated Statements of Cash Flows 8

-Notes to Condensed Consolidated Financial Statements 9
+Financial Statements (Unaudited) Item 1.

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 23

-Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 35
+- Condensed Consolidated Balance Sheets Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) Condensed Consolidated Statements of Changes in Stockholders' Equity Condensed Consolidated Statements of Cash Flows Notes to Condensed Consolidated Financial Statements - Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Item 3.
+Quantitative and Qualitative Disclosures about Market Risk

-Item 4.
-Controls and Procedures 36
+Controls and Procedures Item 4.

-Part II.
-Other Information 37
+- Part II.
+Other Information

-Item 1.
-Legal Proceedings 37
+- Legal Proceedings Item 1.

-Item 1A.
-Risk Factors 37
+- Risk Factors Item 1A.

-Item 5.
-Other Information 37
+- Item 5.
+Other Information

-Item 6.
-Exhibits 38
+- Exhibits Item 6.